shukriadams/gloo/README.md

-Gloo is a build script for modular frontend end code, running on Grunt.
-It is built on top of Assemble (for markup, RequireJS (for Javascript) and Sass (for CSS).
+Gloo is a build script for modular frontend end code, implemtend in NodeJS.
+It uses Assemble (markup), RequireJS (Javascript), Sass (CSS) and some internal Grunt helpers.

 Use Gloo to structure your frontend code into folder-based components that do not require any knowledge of each other.